BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Method

-To test models' in-distribution generalization, we evaluated their performance on the MNLI \texttt{matched} development set, which was generated in the same way as the MNLI training set.\footnote{We used the development set rather than the test set because the test set labels are not available to the public.
-This development set was not used in any way during training, making it effectively a test set.} To test out-of-distribution generalization, we used the HANS dataset \citep{mccoy2019right}, which contains NLI examples designed to require understanding of syntactic structure.
-More specifically, the HANS dataset targets three structural heuristics that models trained on MNLI are likely to learn.
-These heuristics are defined in Figure \ref{fig:hans}, along with examples of cases where the heuristics make incorrect predictions.
+To test in-distribution generalization, we used the MNLI \texttt{matched} development set, which was generated in the same way as the MNLI training set.
+We used the development set rather than the test set because the test set labels are not available to the public.
+This development set was not used in any way during training, making it effectively a test set.
+To test out-of-distribution generalization, we used the HANS dataset \citep{mccoy2019right}, which contains NLI examples designed to require understanding of syntactic structure.
+More specifically, HANS targets three structural heuristics that models trained on MNLI are likely to learn (for definitions and examples, see Figure~\ref{fig:hans}).

-To assess whether a model has learned these heuristics, the HANS dataset contains examples where each heuristic makes the right predictions (i.e., where the correct label is \textit{entailment}) and examples where each heuristic makes the wrong predictions (i.e., where the correct label is \textit{non-entailment}).
-A model that has adopted one of the three heuristics will output \textit{entailment} for all examples targeting that heuristic, even the examples for which the correct answer is \textit{non-entailment}.
+To assess whether a model has learned these heuristics, HANS contains examples where each heuristic makes the right predictions (i.e., where the correct label is \textit{entailment}) and examples where each heuristic makes the wrong predictions (i.e., where the correct label is \textit{non-entailment}).
+A model that has adopted one of the heuristics will output \textit{entailment} for all examples targeting that heuristic, even when the correct answer is \textit{non-entailment}.